 Basically, you pay a monthly fee and receive access to a working space.
 This space will be comfortable and have the necessary items you need to be productive — headphones, computer chairs, fast wifi, conference rooms, and snacks.

 Quite often, there will be seminars available as well.
 Coworking spaces are great for meeting fellow remote workers who are living nomadically as well.

 Another way to meet fellow digital nomads is to check online Facebook Groups and travel communities.
 Quite often, if you search for the city name and digital nomad, you’ll find a Facebook group you can join.
 For example, I searched Canggu Digital Nomads and this group popped up:

 You’re not alone!
 There are many others working remotely, and finding a community is easy thanks to the internet.

-The Best Work & Travel Jobs of 2019
+The Best Work & Travel Jobs

 That’s why I’ll continuously be updating this article (as I do my 101 Travel Jobs Ebook) to make sure that all of the current best travel jobs are included here.